miguelmota/miguelmota.github.io/content/blog/getting-started-with-wireguard.md

 The address `10.0.0.1` was chosen because it's an available private subnet on the server.
 If your server is using that IP range already, then pick a different address like `192.168.2.1` to avoid conflicts.

-The `[Interface]` section is for configuration the new WireGuard interface we are creating.
+To summarize, the server `[Interface]` section is for configuration the new WireGuard interface we are creating.

 - `PrivateKey` is your server's private key.
 - `Address` is the private network IP address range that we're assigning to for this network interface.